a-anker/ARIANNA_Experiment/README.md

       $ conda install pip
       $ pip install matplotlib numpy scipy tensorflow keras

-Trying importing some of these packages to determine if the packages were downloaded sucessfully.
+Try importing some of these packages to determine if the packages were downloaded sucessfully.
 If there are any dependencies missing from this list, just pip install them the same way as above.

       $ python
       >>> from matplotlib import pyplot as plt